-The 35(t) tank’s suspension was a 350 mm diameter, 94 mm wide road wheels, it was a complicated and difficult to maintain a system, connecting the road wheels with the outer and inner leaf springs.
+The 35(t) tank’s suspension was a 350 mm diameter, 94 mm wide road wheels, it was complicated to maintain a system, connecting the road wheels with the outer and inner leaf springs.
 Actually, it was difficult to make it pretty much when making this plastic model.

 By the way, I bought pajamas at a luxury department store on weekdays.
 I usually use a cheap store like UNIQLO but this time I got a little extravagance.
 It is an impression that there were five or more salespeople for each customer.
 Too many!!
-On weekdays it may be better for sales people and convenience for customers to make business hours 15: 00 ~ 21: 00.
-But now, at last, because the improvement of the working environment is important in the Japan, the shift that is too inhuman is very bad.
+On weekdays it may be better for salespeople and convenient for customers to make business hours 15: 00 ~ 21: 00.
+But now, at last, because the improvement of the working environment is important in Japan, the shift that is too inhuman is very bad.

 It is a tank developed in Czechoslovakia, this time marking of the 11th tank regiment of the 1st light armored division used by the German Army after Czechoslovakia be annexed.
 It is at the time of the invasion of Poland in 1939.

 When Nazi Germany expanded its territory, air superiority is also maintained, and this white large belt is considered to be the marking of the identification friend or foe.
 Around 1943, they had to take pains to avoid being found in the enemy aircraft.